Integrated Conditional Estimation-Optimization

-Our key contributions are summarized as follows: \begin{enumerate} \item We propose the ICEO framework, wherein we directly estimate the underlying conditional distribution of uncertain parameters given contextual information using a hypothesis class.
-In contrast to two-step ETO methods, we learn the conditional distribution in a way that integrates with the downstream optimization goal.
-ICEO offers more flexibility compared to most existing related approaches. \item We prove asymptotic consistency of the ICEO method when the model i specified correctly (Theorem \ref{thm: consistency}).
-More specifically, we show the consistency of ICEO risk, ICEO decisions, and ICEO hypothesis when the hypothesis class contains the correct conditional distribution function.
-The consistency in risk and decisions hold for arbitrary compact hypothesis classes.
-To guarantee the consistency in hypothesis, we require an additional assumption related to the uniqueness of the true hypothesis. \item To quantify the out-of-sample performance with finite samples, we provide generalization bounds for the ICEO method based on the multi-variate Rademacher complexity of the hypothesis class used to learn the conditional distribution (Theorem \ref{thm:finite-sample-bd}).
-The generalization bound is based on the Lipschitz property of the regularized optimal decision oracle (Proposition \ref{prop:w-lip}). \item The ICEO training problem is non-convex and non-differentiable.
+\item The ICEO training problem is non-convex and non-differentiable.
 Non-differentiability poses a serious concern when applying gradient-based algorithms, like (stochastic) gradient descent, to solve the ICEO training problem as the presence of constraints can lead to local minima that are hard to escape (visually illustrated in Figure \ref{fig:fig}).